5 Common Problems with Characters in Fantasy Novels

 Also, remember that a significant plot point can lead to new goals, motivations, and conflicts forming.
 If a member of your space crew sabotages the flight path and the captain finds out, then this has big implications for these characters’ goals, and new conflicts emerge.

-(5) Worldbuilding doesn’t link to characterisation
+(5) Worldbuilding doesn’t link to characterization

 Here, the character’s descriptions don’t link to their viewpoint and perspective on the world.
 Instead, their descriptions of places and situations feels quasi-omniscient, as if the narrator is presenting a cinematic view of the world.
 This is particularly common among new authors, who often mix quasi-omniscient description with head hops and an attempt to maintain viewpoint.
 This is very different to successfully telling the story from a third-person omniscient mode (which is apparently coming back in fashion, as Kristen Tate recently discussed in her newsletter!)